-Blast off with Galactica Tours at Alton Towers Resort and embark on an intergalactic journey into space on the world’s first rollercoaster fully dedicated to virtual reality.
+Blast off with Galactica Tours at Alton Towers Resort and embark on an intergalactic journey into space.
 Visit distant planets, twist, turn and soar amongst the stars, and journey through wormholes to undiscovered galaxies, all on a flight which is simply out of this world.

 As you approach the entrance to Galactica at the far end of Forbidden Valley the first thing you notice is the change in the theming, from a theme of carnage and destruction caused by the Nemesis creature, to a simple futuristic area.
 If you look at the floor you will see the Galactica logo embedded within the paving, however, by far the most dominant feature of the area is the giant portal at the bottom of the first drop of the track which uses a range of sound, mist and lighting effects each time a craft passes through carrying the latest batch of Galactinauts.
 Heading towards the entrance of the queue line you can either join the main queue on the left, or the Fastrack queue to the right.
 Riders requiring the disabled entrance can find this to the right of the Rollercoaster Restaurant.

-Once the train has come to a complete stop in the station, you are returned to a seated position.
-Before the restraints are released allowing you to depart the train, the ride host makes their way along the row, cleaning each virtual reality headset and replacing it in its pouch on the front of the restraint.
+Once the train has come to a complete stop in the station, you are returned to a seated position, with the restraints then released allowing you to depart the train.
 After collecting any loose items left in the storage lockers, you exit via a set of stairs at the rear of the station emerging into the Galactica Shop where you can view your on-ride photos.

 When it first opened in 2002, Galactica, then known as Air (short for Aerial inversion ride), was the first Bolliger and Mabillard flying steel coaster to be created.
 The concept for the ride was originally conceived in 1994 with John Wardley wanting to create a ride which simulated the feeling of flight.
 Due to technological limitations it would be 8 years before he saw his vision become reality with B&M manufacturing the ride, Consign the computer systems, and Tussauds Studios creating the theming.